Pawandeep16/DailyBlog/Readme.md

 ```

 **Date : 28-May-2022**
-## Automation of Fee Creation of the Students
+## Generation of Student's School Leaving Certificate

 **Date : 30-May-2022**
-## Automation of Fee Creation of the Students
+## Notifications to students when Fee are Paid and overdue

+**Date : 30-May-2022**
+## Notifications to students when Fee are Paid and overdue